dapperAuteur/pomodoro/README.md

 ###1d: create a function to set focusTime from newFocusTime
 DONE

+###1e: do NOT allow focusTime to go below zero
+DONE

-###1e: create a function to set playTime from newPlayTime
+###1f: create a function to set playTime from newPlayTime
+DONE

+###1g: do NOT allow playTime to go below zero
 DONE

 ###2: create function called focusDuration() that declares a variable called focusDuration and set its default value to 25 minutes, then returns that value
 DONE